smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 responsibility of the user to correctly configure the operating system requirements mentioned in this documentation.
-The correct operation of OpCon Agent for IBM i -- Operator Replay feature depends on a correct configuration of the operating system, and this OpCon Agent\'s logging features for Operator Replay are able to demonstrate and prove that it is performing correctly.
-The Agent\'s logs may or may not provide helpful hints, as error codes reported by the operating system are captured in those logs.
-However, due to the necessary secretive nature of TLS Security, not every incorrect IBM i configuration problem will be detected by this OpCon Agent\'s programs.
+The correct operation of OpCon Agent for IBM i -- Operator Replay feature depends on a correct configuration of the operating system, and this OpCon Agent's logging features for Operator Replay are able to demonstrate and prove that it is performing correctly.
+The Agent's logs may or may not provide helpful hints, as error codes reported by the operating system are captured in those logs.
+However, due to the necessary secretive nature of TLS Security, not every incorrect IBM i configuration problem will be detected by this OpCon Agent's programs.

 :::note
 The IBM i DCM handles Client and Server digital certificates, themselves, in the same way.
 The way in which a Client/Server certificate will be used is determined when a certificate is assigned to an application.
 The DCM presents separate lists for Server and Client applications.